-Front Range Anglers will assist with airline tickets, hotels, transfers, and all travel logistics.
-Contact us at 303.494.1375 or email@example.com for more details on airfare ticketing, travel services and trip insurance.
-FRA requires all anglers to have Medical Evacuation Insurance- we recommend Global Rescue, and we HIGHLY recommend Trip Cancellation/Interruption Insurance.
+Front Range Anglers will assist with airline tickets, hotels, transfers, and all travel logistics for trips to Christmas Island.
+Contact us at 877.935.2975 or 303.494.1375 or firstname.lastname@example.org for more details on airfare ticketing, travel services and trip insurance.
+FRA requires all anglers to have Medical Evacuation Insurance- we recommend Global Rescue, and we HIGHLY recommend Trip Cancellation/Interruption Insurance

 At time of booking 50% of the trip is due and payable.
 At 90 days the remainder plus all VAT and taxes are due.
 Cancellation greater than 90 days from date of trip, all monies refunded less $100 fee if a replacement angler is found. if within 90 Days, no refunds are provided unless a qualified replacement angler is provided.
 No refunds are provided for trip cancellation due to Weather, Acts of God, Airline/Travel issues.
 Trip Cancellation/Interruption Insurance is strongly advised & recommended.

 Just returned from Turneffe Flats on the Turneffe Atoll with Front Range Anglers and it was spectacular !
 My guide Pops was patient with me as a newer angler but still helped me catch lots of bonefish and even a shot at Permit !
 Lodge personnel were welcoming, regional meals were delicious.
 I loved the group dining tables where we met other folks and shared stories every night.
 Diving was fantastic and after seeing green eels, nurse sharks, lobsters and lots of fish - I'm ready to head back there because I miss it already!